Veganism Statistics 2026 You Need To Know

 Note: I highly recommend Donna Salyers’ Fabulous Furs company.
 Impeccable work and ethical staff.

-By 2030, It Is Expected That the Synthetic (Vegan) Leather Industry Will Reach $66.84 Billion (Grand View Research)
+By 2035, It Is Expected That the Synthetic (Vegan) Leather Industry Will Reach $146.9 Billion (Research Nester)

 In the ’80s, ’90s, and early ’00s, I could rarely find vegan leather, no matter how hard I tried.
 It was limited to specialty companies and animal advocacy organizations.

-The media has done a brilliant job in the last few years educating consumers on the senseless use of animal testing to test cosmetics ingredients.
+The media has done a brilliant job in the last few years educating consumers on the senseless use of animal testing to test cosmetic ingredients.

 This particular vegan market has nowhere to go but up.
 Since 1985, I’ve been sniffing out vegan cheeses to find that perfect “Wow, this is delicious” one.
 They’re out there now, revealing the inclination towards consuming a vegan diet.

-Regarding Access to Vegan Foods, the Top 5 Cities in the World Are London, New York, Berlin, Los Angeles, and Toronto (Happy Cow)
+Regarding Access to Vegan Foods, the Top 5 Cities in the World Are London, Berlin, Los Angeles, Portland, and Lisbon (Happy Cow)

 The vegan diet trend continues to gain momentum all over the world.
 And what do these places have in common?
 All of them are progressive in their thinking, cultures, and reactions to problematic worldwide issues.